-Last week, the first of the Prime Minister’s 36 new appointments to the unelected House of Lords began to take their seats.
-They did so at a time of growing public outrage at the state of the second chamber.
+The first of the Prime Minister’s 36 new appointments to the unelected House of Lords have started to take their seats.
+They do so at a time of growing public outrage at the state of the second chamber.

 When Boris Johnson handed his brother a peerage in July – a job for life at the centre of the UK Parliament – it rightly raised some eyebrows from political onlookers.

 Bestowing further lifetime legislative posts to the Lords to a politically-friendly newspaper baron, political donors and the chair of the campaign that propelled him to power showed that this appointment was not a one-off: instead it another chapter in the story of cronyism that is the House of Lords.

 Over the past 13 years at least 22 former donors to political parties have been given peerages, according to calculations by the Financial Times.
 Those individuals have given £50.4m to the main three parties.

 Now it seems, voters have had enough of this rolling cash-for-honours scandal.
 New polling by Survation for the ERS has found that 71% now support an overhaul of Britain’s bloated upper house, with 43% of respondents in favour of a partially or fully elected replacement, and 28% supporting its abolition entirely.
 What’s even more striking is just 12% of people supported keeping the chamber in its current form.

 The same poll found that more than in four in 10 of respondents (44%) said that they opposed the new appointments made to the House of Lords – more than the double the percentage of those who said they supported the appointments (19%).

 A wake-up call for the government and peers alike

 This should be a wake-up call for the government and peers alike: back real reform, or see public support for abolition sky-rocket.